Akihiro Ota: Komeito party leadership and loss (2003–2009)

-Return to Diet (2012–present)
+Return to Diet (2012–2021)

 Ota returned to the Diet at the 2012 general election, which also returned the LDP-Komeito coalition to power in a landslide victory over the DPJ.
 Ota defeated Aoki, who had defected from the DPJ to the Tomorrow Party, by more than double, claiming 51.4% of the vote to Aoki's 25.4%, although Aoki managed to win a PR block seat.
 Following the election Ota became a member of the cabinet for the first time, with Prime Minister Shinzo Abe giving him the position of Minister of Land, Infrastructure, Transport and Tourism.
 Ota comfortably retained his seat at the 2014 general election, receiving more votes than Aoki and Communist Party candidate Saori Ikeuchi combined.
 He maintained his role in the ministry until be was replaced by fellow Komeito member Keiichi Ishii in October 2015.

 Political views

 Ota is a prominent voice within the government for better preparation against large-scale earthquakes.
 He has been a proponent of quake-proofing schools since entering politics in 1993 and became the chairman of Komeito's committee on disasters in 2004.
 His appointment to the land, infrastructure, transport and tourism portfolio in 2012 was due to Prime Minister Shinzo Abe agreeing with his views on the necessity for disaster prevention to be incorporated into building projects.

-Ota is said to be a member of the Alliance for Promoting the Assessment of a New Constitution, which promotes constitutional revision.
+Ota is a member of the Alliance for Promoting the Assessment of a New Constitution, which promotes constitutional revision.